An Introductory Herbalist Course for Aspiring Family Herbalists

 Lesson 4: The Irony of the “No-Result” Result in Herbal Medicine

-We are not accustomed to measure our success by what doesn’t happen.
+We are not accustomed to measuring our success by what doesn’t happen.
 We want to see something take place, even if it means being very ill and getting heroically “cured” with a simple herbal remedy.
+View Lesson 4.

 Lesson 5: How To Use Herbal Medicines Safely

 It cannot be overemphasized enough that overall, herbs are safer than drugs, but they are potent medicine, and anyone who uses them should do so cautiously and responsibly.
-Fortunately you don’t need to be a master herbalist to use medicinal herbs safely.
+Fortunately, you don’t need to be a master herbalist to use medicinal herbs safely.
 All you need is a little information and some common sense.
+View Lesson 5.

 Lesson 6: Herbalism is NOT a Spectator Sport